ORNL-Fusion/GITR/README.md

 > brew install hdf5@1.12
 4. You must install CMake if you do not already have it:
 > brew install cmake
+5. You must install Ninja:
+> brew install ninja
-5. You may need to install m4 as well:
+6. You may need to install m4 as well:
 > brew install m4

 ## Installation

+### Easy build script

+a build script, **build_gitr.sh** is included for convenience.
+It requires 2 positional arguments, and builds GITR and all its tests on Ubuntu or Mac:

+> GITR/build_gitr.sh \<source code directory\>  \<build directory\>

+The directories **must** be full filepaths.
+Edit this script for on-the-fly changes to the default build-time options specified in CMake/user_options.cmake

-### Configure
+### Manual Configuration/Installation:

 Configure build system with CMake.
 Physics operators can be activated via **-D**-style build-time options provided to CMake.